Robert H. Herman

 Robert H. Herman (December 19, 1925 – December 25, 1980) was an American author, biochemist, nutritionist, physician, soldier, and scientist.
-Herman was a gastroenterologist and expert in human nutrition with interests in food intolerance, gastrointestinal enzymes, inborn errors of metabolism, metabolic control, and lactase deficiency.
+He was a gastroenterologist and expert in human nutrition with interests in food intolerance, gastrointestinal enzymes, inborn errors of metabolism, metabolic control, and lactase deficiency.

 Education

 Herman earned a Bachelor of Science degree from the Illinois Institute of Technology, a Medical Doctor degree from the University of Illinois College of Medicine in Chicago, and served his medical internship at Walter Reed Army Medical Center in Washington D.C.
-Herman was married to Yaye F. Tokuyama Herman, his lifetime scientific collaborator, who he met while both were students at the University of Chicago and she was a member of the Women's Army Corps.
+Herman was married to Yaye F. Tokuyama Herman and was his lifetime scientific collaborator.
+The two of them met while they were both students at the University of Chicago.
+His wife was also a member of the Women's Army Corps.